tomjefferis/tomjefferis/README.md

 ## 🌱 Currently Learning

-I am currently focused on improving my skills in LLMs using Google Gemini and VertexAPI.
+I am currently focused on improving my skills in LLMs using Google Gemini and VertexAI.

 ## 📚 Currently Studying